Dear Lotus Foods:

 My husband and I used our old rice cooker a lot.
 We used it so much, that we burned out the fuse and had to replace it.
 I was pretty stoked about being able to fix our appliance and make it last longer instead of tossing it out.
 So recently, when the connection between the machine and the power cord started to get loose (and we had to lay something heavy on the power cord to keep the machine from cutting off each time we used it), I told Michael that I was going to see if I could fix it again.
 But Michael’s reply surprised me.
 This time he said, “Why don’t we just recycle it and get a new stainless steel one?”

 See, there is a trade off sometimes.
 It may be gentler on the planet to fix things and make them last as long as possible rather than replacing them when they break.
-But if the old things are made of materials that might possibly be toxic to our health (plastic containers, for example, or aluminum… Read the restRead the full post.
+But if the old things are made of materials that might possibly be toxic to our health (plastic containers, for example,… Read the restRead the full post.

 Today is Independence Day in the United States.
 In Australia and growing numbers of countries around the world, the entire month is Plastic-Free July, so let’s celebrate our independence from single-use disposable plastics!